-To be clear, dal, the dish, can be made from dal, the ingredient, but not always.
+To be clear, dal, the dish, is usually, but not always, made from dal, the ingredient.
 Dal, the ingredient, can be used to make dal, the dish, but it can also be used in many, many other dishes, including desserts.

 This essay looks at the ingredient.

 Dal as a dish?
 Our dal recipes can be found here.

 When considering it as an ingredient, dal is often taken to mean lentils, but really refers to lentils, peas, chickpeas, kidney beans and so on.
 If these are dried, peeled, and split into half, it is dal.
 If they are whole, then they are usually called gram.

 You almost certainly have dal in your kitchen.
 Yellow split peas are channa dal and split red lentils are masoor dal.
 These are common in western kitchens, often used to make soups and stews.

 The better definition of the ingredient is pulse.
 A pulse is a legume that grows in a pod and includes beans, lentils, peas and some other seeds.
 These are the primary source of protein for vegetarians, and India has around one billion vegetarians.

 The United Nations has said that if the world shifted their primary protein source from meat to pulses we could solve many global problems.
 Pulse cultivation has a very low ecological footprint by comparison to livestock grazing.
 Pulses are easy to distribute as they need simple handling and don’t need refrigeration.
 They are easy to cook and need less energy for their preparation.

 Aside from their protein content, pulses contain fibre, iron and many other nutrients necessary for a balanced diet.

 Indian pulses usually come in three types: the whole pulse, the split pulse with the skin on, and the split pulse with the skins removed.
 Most of the recipes in this book use the latter.